 At the same time, strange things start happening: attacks by strange creatures, cultic activity, and murders.
 Vacationing Larry Neuhaus finds himself in the middle of the mystery that he must scramble to unravel.

 Part fantasy adventure, part horror fiction, Poseidon’s Children is the first book in the Legacy of the Gods series by West — and it’s a fantastic beginning.
 The ending will leave you hungry for more and offers a great lead-in to the next installment.
 But it’s also a perfect and satisfying standalone book.

 5. Wake the Wicked – Michael Garrett, Christian Baloga

 Michael Garrett and Christian Balog bring readers the full flavor of old-school horror stories.
 Containing 13 different spooky tales, this collection is enough to give you a quick scare even when your time is very limited.

 Pick any story that seems interesting and get frightened for a short while.
 What’s amazing about this book is the fact that there are stories about everything and something for everyone — from a father obsessed with his dead daughter to super-intelligent wasps looking to eat everyone.

 We guarantee you won’t be bored for a moment.
 And with these bite-sized tales of terror, there’s no excuse not to carve out some reading time while still focusing on your own writing and academic studies.

 6. Pandora – Joshua Grant

-All of a sudden, the ship transmits only one world – Pandora.
-Afterwards, the search and rescue team look to see what is going on.
-Each rescue party member has a unique story, but their faiths are connected in ways you can’t even fathom.
+Afterward, the search and rescue team tries to figure out what’s happening.
+Each rescue party member has a unique story, but their fates are connected in ways you can’t even fathom.